Designing An Outdoor Lighting System

 We see a lot of missed opportunities on landscape lighting designs.
 For example, we lit the bamboo that is in front of the fence on this property, which is what most people would do, but we like to take things a step further.
 We also added lights to highlight the trees behind the fence – something a lot of designers typically miss.
 This really allowed us to grow the space and add height to the sidelines, creating more of a dramatic feel — as opposed to just illuminating the bamboo.

-To further balance out the entrance way, we use P10 LED lights on the entry steps and added a few more landscape lights, wall washers, and spotlights for the other landscape elements on the entrance way.
-It’s really important that we ensured that this part of the project was well-lit because the architectural elements of this house gave us the opportunity to highlight the 2nd-story, creating an entranceway that is really warm and welcoming.
+To further balance out the entrance way, we use Garden Light’s P10 LED Path lights on the steps and added a few more landscape lights, wall washers, and spotlights for the other landscape elements around the front of the home.
+It was really important to the client that we created an entranceway that is really warm and welcoming.